 0 Comments

+Current California DMV design regulations include the following description: "The license plate shall provide a space not larger than two inches by three inches to the left of the numerical series and a space not larger than five-eighths of an inch in height below the numerical series for a distinctive design, decal, or descriptive message."
+The proposed Endless Summer® specialized license plate program would provide significant funding in California at a time when the need could not be greater and it will help protect the coast for generations to come.
 On Friday, March 27th, 2020, Los Angeles County shut down its beaches in an effort to slow the spread of the novel coronavirus.
 Beaches across the state had started shutting down on Monday after a sunny weekend saw thousands flock to the sand.
 Yesterday, a Manhattan Beach surfer was fined $1,000 after ignoring a lifeguard’s orders to not paddle out.

 Due to COVID-19, the following California beaches are closed (current as of 3/27): San Diego All San Diego City Beaches Torrey Pines State Natural Reserve Carlsbad State Beaches San Onofre State Beach parking lot closed Orange County Seal Beach Newport Beach — beachfront parking lots closed Laguna Beach All OC State Beaches closed to vehicular traffic Los Angeles County LA County beaches closed through April 19th El Matador State Beach Leo Carillo State Park Malibu Creek State Park Malibu Lagoon State Beach Pt Dume State Beach RH Meyer State Beach Topanga State Park Ventura County Mandalay State Beach Point Mugu State Park San Buenaventura State Beach Santa Barbara County Carpinteria State Beach El Capitan State Beach Gaviota State Park Refugio State Beach San Luis Obispo County Cayucos State Beach Morro Strand State Beach Pismo State Beach Monterey County Andrew Molera State Park Carmel River State Beach Julia Pfeiffer Burns State Park Monterey State Beach Point Lobos State Natural Reserve Santa Cruz County Manresa State Beach Natural Bridges State Beach New Brighton State Beach Seacliff State Beach San Mateo County Ano Nuevo State Park Bean Hollow State Beach Gray Whale Cove State Beach Half Moon Bay State Beach Montara State Beach Pescadero State Beach Pomponio State Beach San Gregorio State Beach San Francisco Ocean Beach parking lots are closed.
 The nine-time world bodyboarding champion smashed his opponents in the final with a near-perfect 9.50-point wave backed up by a 7.17-point score.
 At the age of 56, Stewart claimed the 16th Pipeline Bodysurfing Classic title of his career.
 The event ran its 44th edition and got 60 athletes competing in four-to-six foot waves and strong trade winds.
 Mark Cunningham, Dave Hubbard, Mark Drewelow, Keith Malloy, Kalani Lattanzi, and Timothy Hamilton were some of the names involved in the contest.
 Final